-For instance, I learned that staurolite is the official mineral of the state of Georgia.
+For instance, I learned staurolite is the official mineral of the state of Georgia.
 It really does form “fairy crosses” (see photo).
 The fairy cross in the photo is a St. Andrews cross.

 Warriors in ancient times carried garnets for protection in battles.
 They believed the red stone would prevented wounds.

 Bloodstones are thought to help with bleeding and healing injuries among their many other properties.
-Those attributes came in very handy in The Gemstones Chronicles Book One: The Carnelian.
+Those attributes came in handy in The Gemstones Chronicles Book One: The Carnelian.

 Lapis Lazuli, a blue stone with gold flecks, is a stone of truth and revelation.

 There are many other examples of the mystical and magical meanings behind gemstones.
-I don’t have enough room to list them all, but like I said at the beginning, research is one of the fascinating and illuminating aspects of writing!
+I don’t have enough room to list them all, but as I said at the beginning, research is one of the fascinating and illuminating aspects of writing!

 What are your favorite gemstones?
 What magical or mystical properties do you associate with your gemstones?
 Leave me a comment and let me know!